itsgichia/Phase-3-Week-2-Code-Challenge/README.md

 - Lists and List Methods

 ### Project Setup
- 1. Fork the project and clone it.
+ 1. Create a directory
- 2. Open in terminal.
+ 2. Open in terminal and cd into the directory.
  3. Install the required dependencies using: `pip install pipenv`
  4. Launch the virtual environment using: `pipenv --python 3.8 shell`
  5. Run the command `lib/app.py` to test the functionality of the various relationships.